 1 John 3:17 But whoever has this world’s goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?

-Jose Bosque is Editor in Chief and founder of Viral Cast Media which oversees GodsLeader, JaxChristian now ViralChrist and 15 other websites.
-He has ministered in Jacksonville since 1987 and served the city since 1992 as a citywide servant leader.
-Jose is considered a resource and a spiritual father to many leaders in the city and in the 54 nations where the Lord has sent him to serve.
+Jose is considered a resource and a spiritual father to many leaders in the city Jacksonville, Florida and in the 62 nations where the Lord has sent him to serve.
 Originally born in Cuba, Jose has resided in Jacksonville since 1966.

 Editors Note: Please help us continue to get this word out for free- No amount is too small- Thanks for your generosity!
 DONATE CLICK HERE

 Copyright 2013 Jose L. Bosque www.JaxChristian.com.
 Permission is granted to copy, forward, or distribute this article for non-commercial use only, as long as this copyright byline, in totality, is maintained in all duplications,

 copies, and link references.
 For reprint permission for any commercial use, in any form of media, please contact JaxChristian1@aol.com